This article describes the process to mount and access a Volume Restore on Windows-based operating systems.

 8. Follow the steps in the Mounting an iSCSI Share in Windows article to attach the recovery point as a logical drive to your production machine.

-9. When you are finished with your restore, unmount the share by using the Destroy Target button.
+9. When you have finished with your restore, unmount the share by using the Destroy Target button.